swup/docs/src/docs/getting-started/getting-started.md

 - ✏️ Works out of the box with [minimal markup](/getting-started/example/)
 - ✨ Auto-detects [CSS transitions](/getting-started/how-it-works/) for perfect timing
 - 🔗 Updates URLs and preserves native [browser history](/options/#animatehistorybrowsing)
-- 🏓 Manages scroll position between pages and anchor jump links
+- 🏓 Manages scroll position between pages and anchor links
 - 🚀 Uses a [cache](/api/cache/) to speed up subsequent page loads
 - 📡 Offers [hooks](/hooks/) to customize and extend the page load lifecycle
 - 🔌 Has a powerful [plugin system](/plugins/) and many official and third-party plugins